About The Author

 Henri J.M.
 Nouwen (1932-1996)

-Yes, it's folk like you that I really treasure.
+Yes, it's people like you that I really treasure.

-Thus, because people sometimes like to know a little about the
+Because some people like to know a little about the

 person